williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/Section 2.2 - Coordinate Transformation/README.md

 - The `GL.GetInteger` method can fetch us any variable relating to the program.
 In this case, we ask the viewport size information.
 This will return a 4D array containing the anchor points and the width and height `(x, y, w, h)`.
 So, in this case, it would return `(0, 0, 400, 400)`.
 The second argument of the method indicates the output variable (i.e. where the data should be stored).
 - `GL.UseProgram(ProgramHandle)` just indicates that we want to communicate with the shader code.
 - Then, we find the location of the `uniform` variable that we defined in `shader.vert` by using `GL.GetUniformLocation` and specifying the `uniform` variable name.
 - The `GL.Uniform2` method is the way we pass the data to the variable in the shader code.
+You might notice that there are various `Uniform` methods.
+That's because you can pass any type of data to the shader, from N-dimensional arrays to matrices and more. `Uniform2` is a 2D vector with float values.
 - Lastly, we unbind the `ProgramHandle`.

 That's all!
 Now, if you compile the code, you probably will not see anything.
 That's because you need to actually change your rectangle vertices to normal coordinates.
 For example: